PRACTICE GEAR

 The only exception to the rule is for a religious, medical or other significant reason.
 Apply for an exemption well in advance of the meet.
 Even so, it is still good to get tight-fitting shirts like sharkskin, sealskin, or dolphin skin.
 Anything else is a drag.

-TEAM SUIT: Required for meets, and great for practice too, Wave's team suit is very durable and will survive YEARS of practices and meets without stretching or fading.
+TEAM SUIT: Required for meets, and great for practice too, most team suits are very durable and survive YEARS of practices and meets without stretching or fading.
 It's a good idea to have a backup suit too.
 Swimmers are free to wear any suit in practice, but it's good to practice in the gear you race in.

 DRAG - Even very short hair and bald swimmers wear caps.
 Water acts like glue, 'sticking' to walls, ceilings, skin, and especially hair.
 Water clings to every surface of every hair on your head, trying to hold you where you were, dragging you back and slowing you down.